bitcoinvsalts/react-native-firebase-starter/README.md

 To link the react-native-code-push package to react native:
 ```
-react-native link
+react-native link react-native-code-push
 ```

 You will be prompted to enter the CodePush deployment key for both platforms

-To link some packages to react native:
+To link all the other packages to react native:
 ```
 react-native link
 ```